 - Download your Content Blocker of choice from the App Store.
-(We like Crystal.)
-You may not see the Content Blocker option in the Settings app without an applicable app installed.

 - Open the Settings app.

-- Enable the blockers of your choice.
+- Enable the content blockers of your choice.